FAQ On Writing

 Do you edit?

-Do I “edit?”
 I mean… yeah, I give it a once-over before and after I publish.
-Is that legit what you’re asking?
+Is that what you’re asking?

 No, like… do you have an editor?